 Matilda’s insurance provider has estimated her property’s replacement value at $200,000.
 Her insurance policy contains a coinsurance clause that requires her to insure the property for at least 80% of that value, or $160,000.

 She decides instead to insure it for just 50% of the value: $100,000.

-When Matilda’s property is badly damaged in a fire, she starts a claim.
-Her insurer promptly determines that the loss is covered, and the cost of repairs will be $180,000.
-But, due to the coinsurance clause, only part of the cost of rebuilding the property will be covered.
+When Matilda’s property is damaged in a fire, she starts a claim.
+Her insurer promptly determines that the loss is covered, and the cost of repairs will be $50,000.
+But, due to the coinsurance clause, only part of the cost of repairing the damage will be covered.

 In this example, Matilda chose to self-insure half of her property’s value, so when she makes a claim for this loss, the insurer will only cover the portion that it was actually responsible for.

 Here’s the basic formula for calculating a claim settlement under a coinsurance clause: